Explore your mortgage options

 You can pay the remaining balance with cash, certified funds or bank financing.
 Cash is the simplest option, but it may not be feasible for all buyers.
 Certified funds are typically money orders or cashier’s checks issued by a bank or other financial institution.
 And bank financing may be another option.

-PROS of Buying a House at Auction👍
+Final Thoughts on Buying a House at Auction

 Real estate auctions can be an exciting way to get a great deal on a property.
 But they’re not for everyone.
 Before you start bidding, make sure you understand the process and that you’re taking on some risks.
 With a little research and prep work, you could become the proud owner of a new home for less!